 Weeding out the dickheads

 When you are a bit of a weirdo as I am – and I mean that affectionately – it doesn’t take long to realise who your friends are.
-They are the ones who don’t judge, who try to help without being patronising and don’t try to finish your sentences or simply talk over you.
-I hate that, even though my mind races to the end of what someone is saying and I try to finish their sentence….But I’m usually right and then I shut up – hmm, something to work on!
+They are the ones who don’t judge, don’t constantly make ‘jokes’ at your expense, who try to help without being patronising.
+Who don’t try to finish your sentences because you are apparently taking too long or simply talk over you as if you are a toddler or hard of understanding.

 I’m tidier than a maid